Metastable Materials raises pre-seed capital from multiple angel investors | Business

 The pre-seed round (maiden fundraising round) was led by Akshay Singhal and Kartik Hajela, Co-Founders of Log9 Materials, an advanced EV battery-technology and battery manufacturing company.

-Archana Priyadarshini from AL Trust was also among the lead investors in the round, which additionally witnessed participation from Sanjiv Rangrass (Ex-Group Head at ITC Limited), among other angels.
+Archana Priyadarshini, General Partner, PointOne, was also among the lead investors in the round, which additionally witnessed participation from Sanjiv Rangrass (Ex-Group Head at ITC Limited), among other angels.

 The company did not disclose the amount of capital raised in the maiden fundraising round.